 Monhegan Associates, founded in 1954 by summer resident Ted Edison to preserve and protect the wild lands of the island and its “simple, friendly way of life,” is responsible for the protection of the undeveloped parts of the island outside the village and harbor.
 About 12 miles of trails, often steep and strenuous, lead through wooded areas and over rocky ledges up to the highest ocean cliffs on the Maine coastline.

 Residents and vistors alike work to see that the wildlands will remain wild and that the fragile ecology will not be endangered.
 Please join us in this endeavor and exercise care, in the Village as on the trails and cliffs, to assure that future generations may find and enjoy the same attractions that are so important to those who appreciate the Island today.
 Don’t litter anywhere on the Island: “pack it in, pack it out!”
-Fire boxes are not for garbage and smoking is not permitted outside the village.
+Smoking is not permitted outside the village, and camping is not allowed on Associates Lands.